Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Experiments

+Table~\ref{tab:main_result} demonstrates that \system{} consistently outperforms existing baselines across both diagnosis and heart failure prediction tasks on both MIMIC-III and MIMIC-IV datasets, which underlines the efficacy of external priors from clinical KGs for prediction.
+For diagnosis prediction, we can observe that \system{} boosts the weighted F\textsubscript{1} score by approximately 6\% relative to the best baseline on MIMIC-III.
+Similar trends can be observed in the R@10 and R@20 metrics, where \system{} surpasses the strongest baselines by around 4--5\%.
+The improvements on MIMIC-IV are even more pronounced, since \system{} reaches a w-$F_1$ of 29.87\%, an improvement of nearly 11\%.
+The R@10 and R@20 metrics follow suit, with \system{} outperforming the best baseline by about 6\% and 10\%, respectively.
+Regarding the HF prediction task, the absolute gains are somewhat smaller but remain consistent.

-Table~\ref{tab:mimic3_supplement} shows the results of two supplementary experiments, real-time and non-chronic diagnosis predictions, respectively. \begin{enumerate} \item \textbf{Real-time (RT) Diagnosis}: To fairly compare performance of all baselines, we feed lab tests information for all baselines and proposed model, which not only augments representation for diagnosis prediction but also mimics real-time diagnosis of physician within the beginning of an admission.
+Table~\ref{tab:mimic3_supplement} shows the results of two modified tasks, real-time and non-chronic diagnoses, on the MIMIC-III dataset: \begin{enumerate} \item \textbf{Real-time (RT) Diagnosis}: To fairly compare performance of all baselines, we feed lab tests information for all baselines and proposed model, which not only augments representation for diagnosis prediction but also mimics real-time diagnosis of physician within the beginning of an admission.
 We can observe that the proposed model still outperforms all baselines, which has even a larger improvement on w-F\textsubscript{1} over regular diagnosis.
-We suppose that DualMAR, which originally relies on lab tests for auxiliary diagnosis, will be more suitable for lab features input than other ``uni-aspect'' baselines. \item \textbf{Non-chronic (NC) Diagnosis}: Since MIMIC-III is mostly ICU data, we remove all chronic diseases in predictions and focus on predicting acute condition codes for future visits.
-We can observe that DualMAR still achieves superior performance, but all baselines and proposed model get relatively low values of metrics compared to regular diagnosis.
-Note that, \text{R@20} will be omitted in report since the average number of diagnoses is less than 10 within each admission.
-We conjecture that the removal of chronic diseases in admissions skews the distribution, making rare diseases more prominent and, consequently, making the prediction task more challenging.
+We suppose that \system{}, which originally relies on lab tests for auxiliary diagnosis, will be more suitable for lab features input than other baselines. \item \textbf{Non-chronic (NC) Diagnosis}: Since MIMIC-III mostly collects ICU data, we remove all chronic diseases and focus on predicting acute diseases for future visits.
+Specifically, there are 142 codes removed by the chronic condition indicator~\footnote{https://hcup-us.ahrq.gov/toolssoftware/chronic/chronic.jsp} for ICD-9-CM, and most of them frequently appears in admission records.
+Therefore, all models suffer performance degradations compared to the regular setting.
+We can observe that \system{} still achieves superior performance, but all baselines and proposed model get relatively low values of metrics compared to regular diagnosis.
+We conjecture that the removal of chronic diseases in admissions skews the distribution, making rare diseases more prominent and, consequently, making the task more challenging. \end{enumerate}